-- 1.1 The Authority is made up of 30 members as follows1: - 10 county councillors appointed by Blackpool Borough Council (1 member), Cheshire West and Chester Council (1 member), Cumbria County Council (2 members), Halton Borough Council (1 member), Lancashire County Council (2 members), Liverpool City Council (1 member), Sefton Council (1 member), and Wirral Metropolitan Borough Council (1 member); - 18 'general' members appointed by the Marine Management Organisation (MMO), including at least one MMO employee who are: - a) 'persons acquainted with the needs and opinions of the fishing community of the district, and - b) persons with knowledge of, or expertise in, marine environmental matters.2 - 1 statutory member of staff from Defra Agencies: Natural England (NE) and Environment Agency (EA).3 - 1.2 A person is not eligible for appointment or re-appointment as a member of the Authority if they have been convicted of a criminal offence and the conviction is not spent for the purposes of the Rehabilitation of Offenders Act 1974(a).4 - 1.3 The proceedings of the Authority will not be invalidated if a vacancy occurs or if there is a defect in the election or qualifications of any member.5
+- 1.1 Any motion to add to, vary or revoke these Standing Orders shall when proposed and seconded, stand adjourned without discussion until the next meeting of the Authority.
+In any event, these Standing Orders will be reviewed at each AGM of the Authority to ensure that they remain fit for purpose and support the Authority in the efficient discharge of its functions. - 1.2 The Authority is made up of 30 members as follows1: - 10 county councillors appointed by Blackpool Borough Council (1 member), Cheshire West and Chester Council (1 member), Cumbria County Council (2 members), Halton Borough Council (1 member), Lancashire County Council (2 members), Liverpool City Council (1 member), Sefton Council (1 member), and Wirral Metropolitan Borough Council (1 member); - 18 'general' members appointed by the Marine Management Organisation (MMO) who are: - a) 'persons acquainted with the needs and opinions of the fishing community of the district, and - b) persons with knowledge of, or expertise in, marine environmental matters.2 - 1 statutory member of staff from each of 3 Defra Agencies: Natural England (NE) Environment Agency (EA) and Marine Management Organisation (MMO).3 - 1.3 A person is not eligible for appointment or re-appointment as a member of the Authority if they have been convicted of a criminal offence and the conviction is not spent for the purposes of the Rehabilitation of Offenders Act 1974(a).4 - 1.4 The proceedings of the Authority will not be invalidated if a vacancy occurs or if there is a defect in the election or qualifications of any member.5